-Vision for Differently Abled Children
+Vision for Children With Special Needs

 That’s especially true when it comes to your child’s eye care and visual needs.

 Public school data in the USA shows that up to 14% of all public school students aged 3 to 21 receive special education services.
 This statistic does not account for all of the children with special needs, as many are educated privately.

 Their conditions or disabilities can be divided into four categories:

 - Developmental — Down syndrome, autism, dyslexia and processing disorders

 - Behavioral/Emotional — ADHD, mental health, or oppositional defiant disorder

 - Physical — Muscular dystrophy, multiple sclerosis, chronic asthma and epilepsy